clabordec/feline-gaming/02. TableCreation/table_creation.md

-<h1>Feline Foods Table Creation</h1>
+<h1>Feline Games Table Creation</h1>
-This project outlines the creation of tables within the Feline Foods database<br />
+This project outlines the creation of tables within the Feline Games database<br />

 <h2>Environments and Technologies Used</h2>